-PREREQUISITE: (RESTRICTED TO STUDENTS REGISTERED FOR THE BSC HUMAN ECOLOGY OR THE MAJOR IN NUTRITION

-SCIENCES); HUEC 3001

-COURSE DESCRIPTION: This course provides an experiential learning approach to Investigating from a scientific purview important Issue as related to the Discipline on Nutrition.
+PREREQUISITE: (RESTRICTED TO STUDENTS REGISTERED FOR THE MAJOR IN NUTRITION SCIENCES); HUEC 3001 COURSE DESCRIPTION: This course provides an experiential learning approach to Investigating from a scientific purview important Issue as related to the Discipline on Nutrition.
 It involves placement for up to ten weeks at a relevant institution

-COURSE CODE: HUEC 3023 (REGISTRATION IN SEMESTER 2) COURSE TITLE: PRACTICUM (FOODS AND FOODSERVICE)
+SEMESTER: SUMMER (REGISTRATION IN SEMESTER 2) COURSE CODE: HUEC 3023 (REGISTRATION IN SEMESTER 2) COURSE TITLE: PRACTICUM (FOODS AND FOODSERVICE)

-PREQUISITE: (RESTRICTED TO STUDENTS REGISTERED FOR THE BSC HUMAN ECOLOGY OR THE MAJOR IN FOOD AND institution.
+PREQUISITE: (RESTRICTED TO STUDENTS REGISTERED FOR THE MAJOR IN FOOD AND FOODSERVICE SYSTEMS

-FOODSERVICE SYSTEMS MANAGEMENT); HUEC 2003 AND HUEC 2004
+MANAGEMENT); HUEC 2003 AND HUEC 2004

 COURSE DESCRIPTION: This course provides an experiential learning approach to Investigating from a scientific purview important Issue as related to Food and foodservice systems.
-It involves placement for up to ten weeks at a relevant
+It involves placement for up to ten weeks at a relevant institution.